skip-mev/pob/README.md

    )
    ```

-3. The auction `Keeper` is POB's gateway to processing special `MsgAuctionBid`
+3. The builder `Keeper` is POB's gateway to processing special `MsgAuctionBid`
    messages that allow users to participate in the top of block auction, distribute
    revenue to the auction house, and ensure the validity of auction transactions.